Creeslough explosion: 'These are the toughest of days' - priest

 Twice a community stood, shoulder to shoulder, outside St Michael's church.

-Just hours apart, two of the 10 people killed in Friday's petrol station explosion, were laid to rest.
+Just hours apart, two of the 10 people killed in Friday's petrol station explosion were laid to rest.

+Local woman Sally, a cousin of victim Martin McGill, was among the many to attend both funerals.

 As the hearse carrying Jessica Gallagher was driven through the village, family, friends and neighbours gathered to remember.